 Surgical interventions include excision of fibrotic adhesions, removal of degenerated nodules, and longitudinal incisions in the tendon to stimulate healing or decompress the tendon.

 Pain is relieved by surgery in most people.

 Surgery is more effective in athletes.
 Recovery is faster and they experience fewer complications.

 Potential complications include skin edge necrosis, wound infection, seroma or haematoma formation, fibrotic reaction and scarring, and new partial rupture.

 The evidence for extracorporeal shock wave therapy (ESWT) is limited and it remains a controversial option in Achilles tendinopathy.
 The ideal choice of energy setting and method of application is unknown.
 In addition, the mechanism of any potential benefit for tendinopathy (in terms of pain relief or healing) is not clear.

-The National Institute for Health and Clinical Excellence (NICE) intervention procedure guidance found that results of studies were conflicting and there was evidence of a substantial placebo response.
+The National Institute for Health and Care Excellence (NICE) intervention procedure guidance found that results of studies were conflicting and there was evidence of a substantial placebo response.
 NICE advises that ESWT should be used for refractory Achilles tendinopathy only by special arrangement with clinical governance, consent, and audit; or research.
 People receiving this treatment should fully understand the uncertainty regarding efficacy and the possible risk of tendon rupture [NICE, 2009].

 Information on sclerotherapy is based on reviews of small studies which have shown early promise in expert hands.
 There may be a role for sclerotherapy in those people who do not respond to eccentric exercise.
 Colour Doppler ultrasound is used to guide the injection, and the potential worry of causing further damage to the Achilles tendon appears to be unsubstantiated; complication rates are low [Alfredson and Cook, 2007; Andres and Murrell, 2008].